 Provisions for Serving Persons with Dementia

-Dementia Care Staff and Facility Requirements.
+Dementia Care Staff and Staff Training.
 No provisions identified.

-Dementia Staff Training.
+Dementia Facility Requirements.
 Facilities that provide direct health care services to persons diagnosed with dementia must provide dementia-specific training each year to health care providers, who must also participate in continuing education programs.
 The training must cover topics relevant to dementia care, including communicating with persons diagnosed with various forms of dementia; their psychological, social, and physical needs; and required safety measures.

 Facilities must obtain a report of each employee’s entire criminal history record from the Delaware Bureau of Identification and a report from DHSS regarding its review of any report of any person’s entire federal criminal history record.
 Facilities must also comply with the state’s mandatory drug testing law for all employees.
 The licensing agency may impose civil money penalties for violations of the criminal background check and drug testing laws.